apify/apify-docs/sources/platform/integrations/programming/github.md

 ---
-title: GitHub
+title: GitHub integration
-sidebar_label: GitHub
 description: Learn how to integrate your Apify Actors with GitHub.
 This article shows you how to automatically create an issue in your repo when an Actor run fails.
+sidebar_label: GitHub
-sidebar_position: 11.11
+sidebar_position: 3
 slug: /integrations/github
 ---